bast/software-development-toolbox/doc/exercises/git.rst

 them to http://toolbox.readthedocs.org.
 It will be then hopefully quickly clear how they map to each other.

 Commit a small change to the repository.
-Either improve the software installation section or find a bug or typo or suggest a fun exercise.
+Either improve the software installation section or find a bug or typo or suggest a fun exercise or improve the english.
 Then submit the change as pull-request.

 We will then together inspect the pull-requests and integrate them to the main repository.